marler8997/comptime/README.md

 ### Program b3

-Create an additional function called "djb2" that takes an array of bytes and performs a djb2 hash.
+Create an additional function called "djb2" that takes a pointer to an array of bytes and a size and performs a djb2 hash.
 Have the modify function call the djb2 function with a 1-byte message whose value is its input integer "anded" with 0xFF.
 Note that this same function needs to work as a general implementation of the djb2 hash, this should be tested as well.
 The resulting hash should be 177649 (0x2b5f1) but linux only reports the least-significat byte as the exit code, which in this case is 241 (0xf1).

 ```
 function modify(n)